jsummers/imageworsener/readme.txt

    "srgb": sRGB colorspace.
 Can optionally be followed by a letter indicating
     the "rendering intent". p=perceptual, r=relative, s=saturation, a=absolute.

-   The default is to use the same colorspace as the input image, if IW thinks it's reasonable to do so.
-Otherwise, it will choose a colorspace appropriate for the output format.
+   By default IW will choose a colorspace that works with the output format;
+   almost always sRGB.

  -inputcs <colorspace>
    Assume the input image is in the given colorspace.
 This is intended to be